TBD54566975/ssi-sdk/README.md

 The latest version is...nothing!
 No releases have been made.

+# Mobile

+Using the [gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) tool, we can generate a library that can be used in mobile applications.
+For more information view the [mobile README](mobile/README.md).

 # Examples

 A set of code examples can be found in the [examples directory](example).
 We welcome